intjscorpion/INTJSCORP-TECHNOLOGIES/README.md

 **Q1 2025**

-- A mysterious,introverted & "boring", unpopular Youtuber & online persona who goes by the pen name "INTJ SCORPION" (who happens to be a crypto enthusiast and fan of SUI)is contemplating the idea of adding an ai-generated avatar version of herself to her channel and starts playing with creative ai-tools just for fun> early February 2025 ✔️
+- A mysterious,introverted & "boring", unpopular Youtuber & online persona who goes by the pen name "INTJ SCORPION" (and happens to be a crypto enthusiast and fan of SUI)is contemplating the idea of adding an ai-generated avatar version of herself to her channel and starts playing with creative ai-tools just for fun> early February 2025 ✔️

 - INTJ SCORPION attempts to create a community of fellow INTJ Myers-Brigg personality types but forgets less than 2% of the world population are INTJ types and being an uber-introvert herself, does not succeed gaining members and followers.
-She attempts to make it more interesting by creating a simple website for her ai avatar,jokingly mimicking the matrix theme when it occurs to her "why not create an ai memecoin too" INTJs' would be drawn too?
-She starts coming up with concepts and possible names for the token...but instead comes up with sci-fi & mystical lores INTJs' probably WON'T like> mid-February 2025✔️
+She attempts to make it more interesting by creating a simple website for her ai avatar,jokingly mimicking the matrix theme when it occurs to her why not create an ai memecoin too that INTJs' would be drawn too?
+She starts coming up with concepts and possible names for the token...but instead comes up with sci-fi & mystical lores that have nothing to do with her channel and that other INTJs' probably won't even be interested in > mid-February 2025✔️

-- INTJ SCORPION becomes so passionate about the project that she decides to take it to the next level, no longer satisfied with the idea of creating a mere ai-memecoin.
-She writes up a plan.A BUSINESS PLAN.
-She wants to put to use her creativity to quietly work behind the scenes to CREATE SOMETHING BIGGER.BOLDER.INTJSCORP TECHNOLOGIES.
+- INTJ SCORPION becomes so passionate about creating something worthwhile that she decides to take it to the next level, no longer satisfied with the idea of creating a mere ai-memecoin.
+She writes up a new plan instead.A BUSINESS PLAN.
+She wants to put to use her creativity to quietly work behind the scenes to CREATE SOMETHING BIGGER.BOLDER.
+INTJSCORP TECHNOLOGIES.
 An entertainment hub that will inspire culture> February 21st, 2025✔️

-- INTJ SCORPION begins game writing, designing key characters, lore, music creation and NFTs> February 22nd, 2025✔️
+- INTJ SCORPION begins game writing, designing key characters, lore, music creation, NFTs and even delves into trying a bit of coding and VR technicals> February 22nd, 2025✔️

 - Launch of $INTJSCORP token on SUI> February 28th, 2025 ✔️